johnthwong/johnthwong.github.io/index.md

 ## Projects

 ### [Agent-Based General Equlibrium Model](https://github.com/johnthwong/bi-exchange)
 An agent-based model of a general bilateral exchange problem of any *A* agents and any *N* goods.
 This model uses boundedly rational agents, in the sense that the agents iteratively make trades without knowing the optimal quantities that maximize their utility.
 It can obtain a decentralized, numerical solution to a general equilibrium problem.
-[Download the model](https://github.com/johnthwong/bi-exchange)
+[View on Github](https://github.com/johnthwong/bi-exchange)
 <br>
 <br>